benorama/grails-facebook-sdk-demo/README.md

 **2- Create a Facebook app on [Facebook Developers](https://developers.facebook.com/apps), in order to get your own app ID and app secret.**

+# Notes
+You may have problems with the Chrome browser and javascript auth if you are running your server on port 8080, as the cookies will not be set properly.
+Once the server is running on port 80 chrome with function fine.

 Configure your Facebook app as below:

 * *App name space* = my-app-name-space